vipulnaik/diet-exercise-health/notes/2024-05-21-unplanned-19-hour-fast.md

 ### 2024-05-21 (day of fast and breaking thereof)

+On 2024-05-21, I woke up a little after 7:30 AM.

-On 2024-05-21, I ended up having my first meal of the day at around 6:10 PM.
+I ended up having my first meal of the day at around 6:10 PM.
 The reason for the delay was that the planned stuff that I was aware would happen ended up happening a little earlier than anticipated, and continued longer than anticipated.
 Even when it wrapped up (a little before 5 PM) there were a number of loose threads I wanted to finish up before breaking for food.
 I got enough of the key loose threads wrapped up by around 6 PM, so then I got ready and had my first meal of the day.

 In addition to the delay in eating, I also drank a little less water than usual during the day, primarily because the stuff going on